Plain English, No Jargon

 Before house hunting, get pre-approved by a lender.
 Pre-approval means the lender has reviewed your income, credit, and debts and confirmed how much they’re willing to lend you.

-Pre-approval ≠ final approval.
+Pre-approval isn’t final approval.
 The loan still goes through underwriting after you’re under contract, which is when the lender verifies everything in detail.
+If you’re still working out what you can actually afford before you get that far, How Much House Can You Afford walks through that calculation.

 The Real Cost of Buying